-OLYMPIA, Wash. — A statewide ban on single-use plastic bags that was originally scheduled to begin on the first of this year will go into effect on Oct.
-1.
+OLYMPIA, Wash. — A statewide ban on single-use plastic bags that was originally scheduled to begin on the first of this year is now in effect starting Friday.

 The ban applies to single-use plastic carry-out bags by restaurants, retail stories, small vendors, and grocery stores.